-Take a trip even further up the coast and you will find remnants of the past in the Hicks Bay and Tolaga Bay wharfs, take a walk down the sleepy sandy stretch of Anaura Bay, camp on the beach, meet the locals artist community in Tokomaru Bay, have lunch at the iconic Tokomaru Bay pub.
+Take a trip even further up the coast and you will find remnants of the past in the Hicks Bay and Tolaga Bay wharves, take a walk down the sleepy sandy stretch of Anaura Bay, camp on the beach, meet the local artist community in Tokomaru Bay, have lunch at the iconic Tokomaru Bay pub.

 Some of the best game fishing in the world can be found in Gisborne – fly fishing in the Ruakituri River, around the many beaches and waterways and throughout the Waikaremoana Lakes.

 Top 10 must-do activities: